Mother of jailed U.S. missionary in North Korea to see son

 Bae, 45, was detained last November as he led a tour group through the northern region of the country.
 His sentencing came amid acrimonious relations between Pyongyang and Washington over the reclusive state's nuclear program.

 His plight has attracted international attention.
-In August, a planned trip by Robert King, U.S. special envoy on North Korean human rights issues, to try to negotiate Bae's release, was cancelled by North Korea.
+In August, a planned trip by Robert King, U.S. special envoy on North Korean human rights issues, to try to negotiate Bae's release was canceled by North Korea.

-King's trip had been seen as a signal that relations between Washington and Pyongyang might start to improve after a tense start to 2013 when North Korea conducted a nuclear weapons test and threatened nuclear attacks against the United States and its ally, South Korea.
+King's trip had been seen as a signal that relations between Washington and Pyongyang might start to improve after a tense start to 2013 in which North Korea conducted a nuclear weapons test and threatened nuclear attack against the United States and its ally, South Korea.

-On Thursday, a friend of the Bae family, which is based in the Seattle area, said he was hopeful the mother's trip signalled that Bae would soon be allowed to return home.
+On Thursday, a friend of the Seattle-area based Bae family said he was hopeful the mother's trip signaled that Bae would soon be allowed to return home.

 "I believe that it's a sign that there is some openness to explore the possibility of this family reuniting once again," said the friend, Derek Sciba.